How to Adjust Binoculars with Double Vision: A Step-by-Step Guide 2023

 Binocular vision can be affected by a problem called double vision.
 Double vision happens when the binoculars’ two optical barrels are not lined up.
 Thus, they are not pointing towards the same distant object.
 It typically occurs when your binoculars have been mishandled, and the prisms and lenses become out of alignment.

-Why do I See Double Images when Using Binoculars?
+Why Do I See Double Images When Using Binoculars?

 When using binoculars, it’s possible to perceive double images, and your binoculars’ lack of collimation is the reason for this.
 If your binoculars are not properly collimated, they won’t be capable of focusing on objects.
 It is worth mentioning that by adjusting your binoculars’ four adjustment screws, you may collimate them.